Kruskal-style algorithm for cubic Schr\"odinger equation molecule reduction: Introduction

 \subsection{Acknowledgements}

 { Y.B. and V.C. gratefully acknowledge funding support from the European Research Council (ERC) through the ERC Starting Grant Low Regularity Dynamics via Decorated Trees (LoRDeT), grant agreement No.\ 101075208.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
-Y.B. thanks the "Institut des Hautes Études Scientifiques" (IHES) for a long research stay from 7th of January to 21st of March 2025, where the main idea for this work emerged.
+Y.B. also thanks the "Institut des Hautes Études Scientifiques" (IHES) for a long research stay from 7th of January to 21st of March 2025, where the main idea for this work emerged.
+Y. B. gratefully acknowledges Thierry Bodineau for interesting discussions on the Boltzmann kinetic equation and for suggesting to apply for a long stay at IHES.
 Y. B. thanks José Bruned for interesting discussions on mechanical systems where one uses similar graphical tools.
 Y. B. thanks Ismaël Bailleul for pointing out the use of spanning trees in Quantum Field Theory. }